PitneyBowes/LocationIntelligenceSDK-Java/docs/LIAPIGeoTimeServiceApi.md

 <a name="getTimezoneByLocation"></a>
 # **getTimezoneByLocation**
-> Timezone getTimezoneByLocation(timestamp, longitude, latitude)
+> TimezoneLocation getTimezoneByLocation(timestamp, longitude, latitude)

 Timezone By Location.